Avocado Pie (and a Great Gluten-Free Pie Crust)

 The crust doesn’t actually need to be baked.
 Baking adds a toasted flavor.
 If you decide not to bake, refrigerate the crust before filling to help the crust set.
 If you are going to bake, watch the crust carefully.
 Nuts burn much more easily than regular pie dough.
 Light browning is what you are looking for.

-You could add a little gelatin or agar agar to the avocado cream to achieve a firmer set.
+You could add a little agar agar to the avocado cream to achieve a firmer set.
 I pondered this, but that was adding extra work so I skipped it in the end.

 Check back at She Let Them Eat Cake at the end of the month to see all the Springtime Brunch recipes.